What Is Market Segmentation?

 Types of Market Segments

-There are a variety of segmentation strategies, however, we have detailed the four most common below that Compass by The Harris Poll is uniquely designed to implement.
+There are a variety of segmentation strategies, however, we have detailed the four most common below.
+Compass by The Harris Poll is uniquely designed to implement these strategies using brand intelligence data.

 One of the most common types of segmentation strategies, demographic segmentation creates market segments that are focused on individual attributes, like age, education, and income.
 This strategy is valuable because this information is relatively accessible and easy to obtain at a low cost.